IV Drip Hydration is a low-risk procedure of administering vitamins and medications directly into the bloodstream.

 There is no requirement to have a blood test before a Drip, but if you have already had a blood test we are happy to look at the results and advise the best Drip to have.

-Get a Drip does not diagnose, treat, prevent or cure any conditions.
 It is important to iterate that our drips and boosters have no evidence to cure, prevent or treat cancer of any type or any other conditions.
 Whilst there is ongoing research in this field, the outcome is currently inconclusive and therefore we are unable to recommend our products for these reasons.

 Get a Drip does not endorse the use of vitamin drips and booster shots as an alternative to traditional medicine such as chemotherapy, radiotherapy and targeted therapies.
 Vitamin drips can be used as a means of improved “wellness” to improve energy levels.